Kagee/webshop-order-scraper/README.md

 Scrapes order list, item info and details, and saves a PDF copy of the Aliexpress item snapshot.

 If you want to download some and some orders, you can start with i.e. `HLO_SCRAPER_ALI_ORDERS_MAX=10`, and then increment with 10 for each run.
+Remember to use `--cache-orderlist` so you do not have to scrape the order list every time.

 ````
 python manage.py scrape aliexpress